Experience the life our year-round resident alcid, the Pigeon Guillemot,

-About a dozen pairs of Pigeon Guillemots nest and rear their young on Vendovi Island’s breakwater spring and summer.
-Generally, they gather in April, pair-bond in May, incubate eggs in June, feed the chicks in July, and disperse in August.
-To observe this progression in behaviors, trips are scheduled in May, June and July.
+About a dozen pairs of Pigeon Guillemots nest and rear their young on Vendovi Island’s breakwater.
+They gather in April, pair-bond in May, incubate eggs in June, feed chicks in July and disperse in August.
+Trips to observe this progression in behaviors are scheduled in May, June and July.

-Vendovi Island (located north of Guemes Island and west of Cypress Island) is the little “Hidden Jem” of the San Juan Islands.
+Vendovi Island, located north of Guemes Island. is the little “Hidden Gem” of the San Juan Islands.
 The San Juan Preservation Trust has owned the island since 2010 ensuring its protection.

-What to bring: binoculars, camera, lunch, water, comfortable walking/tennis shoes, and weather-appropriate clothing
+What to bring: binoculars, camera, lunch, water, toilet paper/baggie, comfortable walking/tennis shoes and weather appropriate clothing.

 Donations encouraged: $2-5 p/p for SJPT accepted at Vendovi Island donation box